ArthurSens/kubevirt-VM-monitoring/README.md

 ```
 Since our ServiceMonitor will be deployed at the `monitoring` namespace, but our service is at the `default` namespace, we need `namespaceSelector.any=true`.

 We are also telling our ServiceMonitor that Prometheus needs to scrape endpoints from services labels `prometheus.kubevirt.io: "node-exporter"` and which ports are named `metrics`.
-Luckly, that's exactly what we did with our `Service` :slightly_smiling_face:
+Luckily, that's exactly what we did with our `Service` :slightly_smiling_face:

 One last thing to keep an eye on.
 Prometheus configuration can be set up to watch multiple ServiceMonitors.
 We can see which ServiceMonitors our Prometheus is watching with the following command:
 ```
+# Look for Service Monitor Selector
-kubectl describe -n monitoring prometheuses.monitoring.coreos.com monitoring-prometheus-oper-prometheus | grep -A 4 "Service Monitor Selector"
+kubectl describe -n monitoring prometheuses.monitoring.coreos.com monitoring-prometheus-oper-prometheus
 ```

-Make sure our ServiceMonitor is has all labels required by Prometheus' `Service Monitor Selector`
+Make sure our ServiceMonitor has all labels required by Prometheus' `Service Monitor Selector`.
+One common selector is the release name that we've set when deploying our Prometheus with helm!

 ## Testing